Herb Rue: A Thorough Guide to Uses and Benefits

 Rue tea is believed to have several health benefits.
 It is known to have anti-inflammatory and antioxidant properties, which can help improve digestion and boost the immune system.
 Drinking rue tea may also help alleviate menstrual cramps and reduce anxiety.

-What are the culinary uses of rue plant?
+What are the culinary uses of rue plants?

 Rue leaves have a bitter taste and are commonly used as a flavoring agent in Mediterranean and Middle Eastern cuisines.
 Rue leaves are used to add flavor to salads, soups, stews, and meat dishes.
 However, it is important to note that rue should be used sparingly in cooking, as it can cause stomach upset and other adverse effects when consumed in large quantities.